tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 GitHub Pages is free but does have some limitations in scope:

-> GitHub Pages sites are subject to the following usage limits:
->
 > * GitHub Pages source repositories have a recommended limit of 1GB .
 > * Published GitHub Pages sites may be no larger than 1 GB.
 > * GitHub Pages sites have a soft bandwidth limit of 100GB per month.